MicrosoftDocs/win32/desktop-src/DirectShow/isamplegrabber-setmediatype.md

 ---
-Description: The SetMediaType method specifies the media type for the connection on the input pin of the Sample Grabber. ms.assetid: 9568832f-6666-45c9-9421-485c877affb3
+description: The SetMediaType method specifies the media type for the connection on the input pin of the Sample Grabber. ms.assetid: 9568832f-6666-45c9-9421-485c877affb3
 title: ISampleGrabber::SetMediaType method (Qedit.h)
 ms.topic: reference